thiyangt/Dithwa/README.md

     #> #   MinorFloodLevel <dbl>, MajorFloodLevel <dbl>, Remarks <chr>,
     #> #   WaterLevelRising_or_Falling <chr>, Water_Level_Time <chr>,
     #> #   `Water Level` <dbl>, RFmm <dbl>, RFmm_measured_at <chr>

+This package was developed for educational purposes using weather data recorded by the [Department of Meteorology, Sri Lanka](https://meteo.gov.lk/) and [Disaster Management Centre](https://www.dmc.gov.lk/index.php?lang=en).
+The author of the package Dr. Thiyanga S. Talagala does not collect or generate the original data.
+All data provided in this package have been obtained from publicly available sources and transformed into a tidy format to support reproducible and user-friendly analysis.